 British Citizenship for Child Born Abroad

 Call us on 0333 305 9375 for immediate help & assistance with your situation.
-We’re here to help you in person, via the phone or online.
+We’re here to help you in person, via the phone or live chat.

 British citizenship is normally passed down by one generation to children born outside of the UK, however this depends on where the child was born and their parents circumstances at their time of birth.

 If a child born to British parents outside the UK does not qualify for automatic citizenship then they may still be able to become a British national by registering for British citizenship.
-Parents can register a child as a British citizen through a simple process using the application form MN1.
+Parents can register a child as a British citizen through process using the application form MN1.

-Is my child automatically a British Citizen?
+Is my Child Automatically a British Citizen?

 Usually, automatic citizenship is passed down by one generation to children born outside the UK.
 Generally, children who are born outside the UK will acquire British citizenship by descent if they have at least one parent who has British citizen other than by descent.